XML RSS

 Change tblName to the name of the table and check the spelling for the above field types.

-Once you have created the above query, run it to check that you do not receive any errors.
+Once you have created the above query, run it to check that you do not receive any errors, and the the data looks like it should. i.e. all the colours in the one column, and the associated cost.

 Then, create another query: